m-fujimoto/m-fujimoto.github.io/content/posts/_index.md

-I will sometimes post about my daily life here.
+I will post about my daily life here.